 Many times I had to ask myself, “Can I be comfortable in this radical and complete unknown?”

 Keep in mind, that at this time I was still very traditionally Type A and yoga was FAR from my list of activities of interest.
 But something kept drawing me back to those classes that I couldn’t articulate.
-I experienced a deep appreciation, softening, and respect for my body in a way that had previously been silenced.
+I experienced a deep appreciation, softening, and respect for myself and my body in a way that had previously been silenced.

 It is mind blowing what time can do!
 Honestly as I am sharing all this with you now, I feel like I am telling you the story of another girl.